- Academic Affairs

 For NIH modular budgets, since the modules should be a reasonable estimate of costs allowable, allocable, and appropriate for the proposed project, it is appropriate use the current salary cap when developing the budget and estimating the number of modules to request.

 In other scenarios with restricted budgets, it is preferable to use the Institutional Base Salary to calculate all personnel costs.
-However, if this is not possible given budget constraints, use the current salary cap for year one of the budget.
+However, if this is not possible given budget constraints, use the current salary cap for Year 1 of the budget.
 Apply annual inflation to the budget as usual.

 Kuali Coeus data entry.
 To calculate the appropriate percent of salary to charge to the grant: